0x3k6902/DrPepperObfuscator/README.md

 This isnt even jsut for obfuscation parts of this could be to secure ur script and use another obf (i heard boronide didnt do to good)

 --> Dont fork boronide herrt will literally be a gay cunt

+--> My discord if you need therapy after herrts dmca strike agaisnt you 14 year olds (again what a gay cunt) --// 0x3k6902